Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Quantum Carnot refrigerator

 We now turn to a cyclic quantum Carnot refrigerator operating with a reversed Carnot cycle.
 The corresponding expressions for the excess work and heat are obtained by reversing the sign of those listed in Sec. \ref{sec:2}.

 To define a coefficient of performance (COP) for the refrigerator, one similarly needs to specify the cost and the resulting gain.
 Here, the cost should be the excess work $W_{\mathrm{ex}}$ which directly induces the free energy change of the working substance in the quasi-static limit.
-As for the gain, one can also have two different definitions, depending on whether or not one evaluates the performance of the refrigerator in terms of the overall effect on the cold bath from which the heat is extracted, similar to the heat engine mode.
+As for the gain, one also has two different choices, similar to the heat engine mode.

-If we just focus on the energetics of the working substance itself and take an inside view depicted in Fig. \ref{fig:refri_def} (a), one naturally expects that the excess heat $Q_{\mathrm{ex},c}$ that induces an entropic change during the cold isothermal expansion stroke should be the gain.
-We then arrive at an {\it inside} definition for the COP,
+Here one still has an analogy between the weak and strong coupling scenarios after introducing excess thermodynamic quantities.
+Inspired by the COP definition $Q_c/W$ at weak couplings using just quantities involved in the first law of thermodynamics, one can also evaluate the performance of the refrigerator mode using just the excess quantities describing the energetics of the working substance at strong coupling,